 Lauren: Probably a dog.
 A lot of us like dogs.

 My thanks to Mellinda Hensley and Annlee Ellingson, Co-Editors-in-Chief for Exposition Review, along with Lauren Gorski, Comics and Film Editor, for chatting with me.
 Submissions just opened on September 15 for Exposition Review’s annual themed issue and will be open through December 31, so don’t delay in sending them your work!
-The journal’s final Flash 405 contest for 2021 ended in early September, but will reopen in February 2022.
+The journal’s final Flash 405 contest ended in early September, but will reopen in February.
 Dust off your best flash and make a New Year’s resolution to submit it to their contest!